Interested in stars and planets, how they live and how they die, and the exotic physics processes that they allow us to explore.

 - University-wide Global Research Priorities, especially those centred on Materials and Energy

-- EPSRC Centres for Doctoral Training: Modelling of Heterogeneous Systems, Mathematics for Real World Systems, Diamond Science and Technology and Molecular Analytical Sciences.
+- EPSRC Centres for Doctoral Training: Modelling of Heterogeneous Systems, Mathematics for Real World SystemsLink opens in a new window, Diamond Science and Technology and Molecular Analytical Sciences.

 - The Midlands Physics Alliance Graduate School provides collaborative training for PhD students across the Universities of Birmingham, Bristol, Keele, Leicester, Loughborough, Nottingham, Nottingham Trent and Warwick.

-Warwick is one of the top 10 research environments in the UK for Physics, as assessed by REF 2014, with all aspects considered to be either world-leading or internationally excellent.
-96% of the research papers submitted to REF2014 were judged to be at least "internationally excellent" and a quarter "world leading" (4*).
+Warwick is one of the top 10 research environments in the UK for Physics, as assessed by REF 2021Link opens in a new window, with all aspects considered to be either world-leading or internationally excellent.
+96.5% of our research papers submitted to REF 2021 were judged to be at least "internationally excellent" (3* or 4*) and 45% were "world-leading" (4*).